David M. Adlerstein

 Prior to joining Wachtell Lipton as a corporate associate in 2005, Mr. Adlerstein was an associate at Cravath, Swaine & Moore LLP.
 Before beginning his legal career, Mr. Adlerstein served as a sergeant in the Paratroopers Brigade of the Israel Defense Forces.

-Mr. Adlerstein is a member of The Economic Club of New York and The Wall Street Blockchain Alliance and chairs the Financial Services working group of The Accord Project, a smart contracts consortium.
+Mr. Adlerstein is a member of The Economic Club of New York and The Wall Street Blockchain Alliance and is a Vice-Chair of the Financial Services Technology Joint Subcommittee of the ABA Business Law Section’s Commercial Finance Committee and Private Equity & Venture Capital Committee.

 - Why ICOs Could Eat Delaware's Lunch,